stef145g/UnitTest/README.md

 }

 ```
-Note that both UT_TEST_CASE_INIT and UT_TEST_CASE_CLEANUP definitions must end with a semicolon.
-Moreover they does not have nor names nor tags: that is when they are defined they will always be executed for each test case!
+Note that both **UT_TEST_CASE_INIT()** and **UT_TEST_CASE_CLEANUP()** definitions must end with a semicolon.
+Moreover they does not have names nor tags.
+When they are defined they will always be executed for each test case!

-Sometimes actions must be performed before the execution of all test cases and/or after their execution, using UnitTest you should perform those actions respectively before and after the UT_ENABLE_TEST_CASES call.
-For the sake of readability we advise to put pre-actions after suite scope variables declaration and post-actions after the UT_ENABLE_TEST_CASES() call as in the following code:
+Sometimes actions must be performed before the execution of all test cases and/or after their execution, using UnitTest you should perform those actions respectively before and after the **UT_ENABLE_TEST_CASES()** call.
+For the sake of readability we advise to put pre-actions after suite scope variables declaration and post-actions after the **UT_ENABLE_TEST_CASES()** call as in the following code:
 ```c++
 #include "UnitTest.hpp"